Setup a Demo

 Detailed reporting: GAM’s reporting features allows virtually to create any type of report – from yield report of specific demand partner to performance of ad units.
 These reports can be customized based on the dimensions and metrics.
 We will be discussing this in detail later, but you can also check this quick guide to create the Google ad manager report.

 Google Ad Manager is often referred to as the premium version of Google AdSense.
-With GAM, publishers get access to top-end advertising brands, programmatic exchange, and advanced optimization tools.
+With GAM, publishers get access to top-end advertising brands, programmatic exchange, and advanced competitive intelligence tools.

 For publishers, there are two ways to access Google Ad Manager: